 \paragraph{\bf A bottom up traversal of the macro tree.} With each micro tree $C$ we associate an array $A_C$.
-Let $T_C$ denote the union of micro tree $C$ and all its descendant micro trees.
-The array $A_C$ stores the maximum 1s (black nodes) in every pattern that includes the boundary node $t(C)$ and other nodes of $T_C$.
-We also associate three auxiliary arrays: $A_b, A_t$ and $A_{tb}$ The array $A_b$ stores the maximum 1s in every pattern that includes the boundary node $b(C)$ and other nodes of $C$, $T_{\ell(C)}$, and $T_{r(C)}$.
-The array $A_t$ stores the maximum 1s in every pattern that includes the boundary node $t(C)$ and other nodes of $C$ and $T_{child(C)}$.
-Finally, the array $A_{tb}$ stores the maximum 1s in every pattern that includes {\em both} boundary nodes $t(C)$ and $b(C)$ and other nodes of $C$, $T_{\ell(C)}$, and $T_{r(C)}$.
+Let $T_C$ denote the union of micro tree $C$ and all its descendant micro trees (including the edges between them).
+The array $A_C$ stores the maximum number of 1s (black nodes) in every pattern that includes the boundary node $t(C)$ and other nodes of $T_C$.
+We also associate three auxiliary arrays: $A_b, A_t$ and $A_{tb}$.
+The array $A_b$ stores the maximum number of 1s in every pattern that includes the boundary node $b(C)$ and possibly other nodes of $C$, $T_{\ell(C)}$, and $T_{r(C)}$.
+The array $A_t$ stores the maximum number of 1s in every pattern that includes the boundary node $t(C)$ and possibly other nodes of $C$ and $T_{child(C)}$.
+Finally, the array $A_{tb}$ stores the maximum number of 1s in every pattern that includes {\em both} boundary nodes $t(C)$ and $b(C)$ and possibly other nodes of $C$, $T_{\ell(C)}$, and $T_{r(C)}$.

 We initialize for every micro tree $C$ its $O(|C|) =O(\log n)$ sized arrays.
-Arrays $A_C$ and $A_t$ are initialized to hold the maximum 1s in every pattern that includes $t(C)$ and nodes of $C$.
+Arrays $A_C$ and $A_t$ are initialized to hold the maximum number of 1s in every pattern that includes $t(C)$ and nodes of $C$.
 This can be done in $O(|C|^2)$ time for each $C$ by rooting $C$ at $t(C)$ and running the algorithm from the previous subsection.
-Similarly, we initialize the array $A_b$ to hold the maximum 1s in every pattern that includes $b(C)$ and nodes of $C$.
+Similarly, we initialize the array $A_b$ to hold the maximum number of 1s in every pattern that includes $b(C)$ and nodes of $C$.
 The array $A_{tb}$ is initialized as follows: First we check how many nodes are 1s and how many are 0s on the unique path between $t(C)$ and $b(C)$.
 If there are $i$ 1s and $j$ 0s we set $A_{tb}[k] =0$ for every $k< i+j$ and we set $A_{tb}[i+j] = i$.
 We compute $A_{tb}[k]$ for all $k>i+j$ in total $O(|C|^2)$ time by contracting the $b(C)$-to-$t(C)$ path into a single node and running the previous algorithm rooting $C$ in this contracted node.
 The total running time of the initialization step is therefore $O(n\cdot |C|^2 /\log n) = O(n \log n)$ which is negligible.
-Notice that during this computation we have computed the maximum 1s in all patterns that are completely inside a micro tree.
+Notice that during this computation we have computed the maximum number of 1s in all patterns that are completely inside a micro tree.
+We initialize the array $A$ (that is, only the first $\log n$ entries of $A$) with these values.
+In particular, this takes care of all patterns that do not contain any boundary node.
 We are now done with the leaf nodes of the macro tree.